Apply for grants

 • to hinder any capital increase in Novo Holdings A/S by which the Foundation would lose its majority vote in Novo Holdings A/S;

-To the extent deemed necessary by the Board of Directors to uphold and develop the commercial and research activities of the Novo Nordisk Group and/or the Novozymes Group as an internationally competitive business, cf. Article 2 above, the Foundation shall in connection with a capital increase in Novo Nordisk A/S and/or Novozymes A/S or, in connection with, for example, a merger of said companies with other companies, be entitled to waive its controlling interest in Novo Nordisk A/S and/or Novozymes A/S. Nevertheless, the Foundation shall strive to maintain material influence in Novo Nordisk A/S and/or Novozymes A/S through Novo Holdings A/S.
+To the extent deemed necessary by the Board of Directors to uphold and develop the commercial and research activities of the Novo Nordisk Group and/or the Novonesis Group as an internationally competitive business, cf. Article 2 above, the Foundation shall, with the consent of the Danish foundation authority, in connection with a capital increase in Novo Nordisk A/S and/or Novonesis A/S or, in connection with, for example, a merger of said companies with other companies, be entitled to waive its controlling interest in Novo Nordisk A/S and/or Novonesis A/S. The Board of Directors’ decision in such matter shall be made in accordance with the procedural rules on amendments to the Articles of Association as set out in Article 14 (2).
+Nevertheless, the Foundation shall strive to maintain material influence in Novo Nordisk A/S and/or Novonesis A/S through Novo Holdings A/S.

 The Foundation shall be governed by a Board of Directors consisting of 6–12 members elected under these Articles of Association.
 At least two members shall have a medical or scientific background, and at least one of these two members shall have a medical background.